sap-tutorials/Tutorials/tutorials/haas-dm-access-cross-container-schema/haas-dm-access-cross-container-schema.md

 ## Details
 ### You will learn
   - How to create a plain schema, with a table and user to simulate a replicated schema
-  - How to create a user-provided service to access a tenant database in SAP HANA as a Service
+  - How to create a user-provided service to access a database in SAP HANA as a Service
   - How to grant permissions to the technical users in your HDI container to access the database

 This tutorial is meant to be an example of cross-container access.
 Simple data models and loading mechanisms were chosen to simulate a schema replicated using tools such as SAP Landscape Transformation or an ABAP schema.